 Healthy salads also incorporate whole grains like quinoa and bulgur, as well as black beans and other bean varieties.

-Now, here’s that list of 16 salads that will rock your plate or bowl and help promote the best health.
+Now, this list of 24 salads will rock your plate or bowl and help promote the best health.
 Here we go!

 This easy vegan broccoli salad is so creamy and light, even broccoli haters will like it.
 With nearly 4 grams of protein per serving, this broccoli dish is a close second to kale in nutritional value.
 Recipe from Physicians Committee for Responsible Medicine: Diabetes Prevention and Treatment.